Chandrashekar0123/Students_Passout_Predictions/README.md

 Summary
-All models performed exceptionally well, with Logistic Regression, SVM, and Decision Tree achieving 100% accuracy.
-KNN provided slightly lower accuracy but demonstrated robust results.
+All models performed exceptionally well, with Logistic Regression, KNN, SVM, and Decision Tree achieving 100% accuracy.
 This project showcases the power of machine learning in predicting student outcomes with the right preprocessing and feature selection.